jnwatson/py-lmdb/docs/index.rst

 <http://symas.com/mdb/>`_.
 Two versions are provided and automatically
 selected during installation: a `cffi
 <http://cffi.readthedocs.org/en/release-0.5/>`_ version that supports `PyPy
-<http://www.pypy.org/>`_ and a custom module for CPython.
-Python 3.x is not
+<http://www.pypy.org/>`_ and all versions of CPython, and a custom module that
-supported yet.
+supports CPython 2.6/2.7 and 3.3+.

-As no packages are available the MDB library is bundled inline with the wrapper and built statically.
+Due to profoundly insane, utterly pointless API breakage and gratuitous bikeshedding, Python 3.0 – 3.2 will never be supported by the custom module, although cffi may still be used.

 Introduction